mackacavs/CV/README.md

 *September 2010 - October 2010*

-- I qualified as a TEFL teacher in Highgate after studying with ST. Giles College.
+- I qualified as a TEFL teacher in Highgate after studying with St. Giles College.

-#### A-LEVELS IN FRENCH, GEOGRAPHY and ECONOMICS AND BUSINESS STUDIES
+#### A-LEVELS IN HISTORY, GEOGRAPHY and ECONOMICS AND BUSINESS STUDIES

 *September 2008 - June 2010*